Eucestoda

-Eucestoda, commonly referred to as tapeworms, is the larger of the two subclasses of flatworms in the class Cestoda (the other subclass is Cestodaria).
+Eucestoda, also known as tapeworms, is the larger of the two subclasses of flatworms in the class Cestoda (the other subclass being Cestodaria).
 Larvae have six posterior hooks on the scolex (head), in contrast to the ten-hooked Cestodaria.
 All tapeworms are endoparasites of vertebrates, living in the digestive tract or related ducts.
 Examples are the pork tapeworm (Taenia solium) with a human definitive host, and pigs as the secondary host, and Moniezia expansa, the definitive hosts of which are ruminants.